 Rajasthan Crisis: Governor not convening assembly, 'pressure from top', says CM Gehlot

-New Delhi, July 24: Rajasthan Chief Minister Ashok Gehlot accused state governor Kalraj Mishra of delayig the assembly session despite repeated requests to do the same.
+New Delhi, July 24: Rajasthan Chief Minister Ashok Gehlot accused state governor Kalraj Mishra of delaying the assembly session despite repeated requests to do the same.
 He warned that his government would not be responsible if people gherao the Raj Bhavan tomorrow.

 "We want to start the State Assembly session from Monday.
 Everything will be clear then.
 I had a telephonic conversation with the Governor and requested him to take a decision on this immediately.
 Now, we are going to meet him also," Ashok Gehlot told reporters.